 - Customers: Customers will become more cautious in their buying habits, especially in public places, with deep concerns about the threat of the virus.
 Many people will turn to online sales, which is the challenge faced by the logistics network.

 Global and Regional Supply Chain Challenges:

 Global Challenge -

-Global supply chains have dominated global supply chains for decades, driven largely by lower labor costs and consumer demand for cheap goods.
+Global supply chains have been driven largely by lower labor costs and consumer demand for cheap goods.
 Commercial supply chains are heavily invested in the Asia Pacific, such as the APAC region, and less so in domestic manufacturing.
 From cellphones to electric cars, foreign-made goods have held back the growth of domestic manufacturing and distribution.

 The pharmaceutical industry is one of the areas that has been significantly affected.
 About 80 percent of the ingredients in drugs made in the U.S. come from China.
 These include drugs manufactured in the United States by pharmaceutical companies, as well as those imported and sold to consumers and hospitals.
 Now, many of the largest U.S. pharmaceutical companies are looking to move their supply chains closer to better serve consumers and eliminate some of the risks associated with raw materials from different sources.

 Environmental factors are also driving changes in supply chains.
 Global value chains distribute products around the world, leading to increased carbon emissions into the air, increasing water pollution, and overreliance on fossil fuels.
 As companies become more environmentally conscious, placing products nearby is good for the environment, even at a slightly higher price.